bounswe/bounswe2024group2/README.md

 ### Hello there! 👋

 Welcome to the project repository of Group 2 in CMPE352 2024.
+The wiki page of our repository can be found [here](https://github.com/bounswe/bounswe2024group2/wiki).

 ### People
 [Halil İbrahim Kasapoğlu](https://github.com/bounswe/bounswe2024group2/wiki/Halil-%C4%B0brahim-Kasapo%C4%9Flu)